-You can access NSLDS (online at the National Student Loan Data System - Student Access website http://www.nslds.ed.gov/nslds\SA/ (PIN required for access) to determine whether you have become responsible for accruing interest on any of your DL Subsidized loans:
+You can access the your loan history using the Federal Student Aid website at https://studentaid.gov/ (FSA ID required for access) to determine whether you have become responsible for accruing interest on any of your Direct Subsidized Loans.

-Regaining eligibility for Direct Subsidized Loans
+Regaining Eligibility for Direct Subsidized Loans

-If you become ineligible for Direct Subsidized Loans because you have received Direct Subsidized Loans for your maximum eligibility period, you may again become eligible to receive Direct Subsidized Loans if you enroll in a new program that is longer than your previous program.
+If you become ineligible for Direct Subsidized Loans because you have received Direct Subsidized Loans for a maximum eligibility period, you may again become eligible to receive Direct Subsidized Loans if you enroll in a new program that is longer than your previous program.

 If you regain eligibility to receive additional Direct Subsidized Loans because you enrolled a program that is longer than your prior program and you previously became responsible for paying all of the interest that accrues on your Direct Subsidized Loans, we will pay the interest that accrues on your new loans during the periods described in the chart above.
+See example below.